-We’re thrilled to announce the HMI Paddock!
-5 beautiful racing cars spanning the decades will take to the Grand Avenue of the London Classic Car Show.
-Each car represents a glorious moment in British motor racing history.
+5 beautiful racing cars spanning the decades took to the Grand Avenue of the London Classic Car Show.
+Each car represented a glorious moment in British motor racing history.

 MGA Twin Cam, SRX 210.

 Works supported effort by the MG Car Club North-Western Section which won its class at 1960 LeMans.
 Garage owner and racing driver Ted Lund, based in Coppull near Chorley, raced with the MG works team at Le Mans in 1955 and, despite BMC withdrawing from racing, was keen to get MG back there once the more powerful MGA Twin Cam had been launched.
 A close friend of MG's management at Abingdon, he persuaded them to build a car for the event to be entered by a team of enthusiastic friends from the MGCC North-Western section.
 The car, SRX 210, was entered in 1959 in open form but retired after a hitting a dog.

 However, the group returned in 1960 with SRX now fitted with a coupe top to a design by Don Hayter at Abingdon to try and improve its top speed and to meet new rules.
 Remarkably, Lund and co-driver Colin Escott won their class against factory backed opposition and created one of motor sport's most enduring giant killing legends.

 Williams Family Tri-generational ownership of the most famous racing Mk1.
 Grant Williams' stunning performances have lit up the Goodwood Revival for many years and he's won numerous races with this Jaguar, but his exuberant driving style is the reason the crowds have taken him to heart.